 There are two main hypothesis on how female orgasm may help with getting pregnant.
 One is known as the "poleaxe" hypothesis.
 This says that the purpose of orgasm in women is to make them feel relaxed and sleepy, so they will lie down after sex.
 By lying down, this may help the sperm reach their destination more easily.

-On the other hand, a study of IUI treatment found that women who remained horizontal after insemination were more likely to conceive.
-(Read more about lying down after sex to improve chances of pregnancy.)
+But other studies imply lying down does matter.
+A study of IUI treatment found that women who remained horizontal after insemination were more likely to conceive.

 The other theory of how female orgasm may help with pregnancy achievement is called the "upsuck" theory.
 This hypothesis is that the contractions of the uterus help "suck up" the semen that gets deposited in the vagina, near the cervix.
 The orgasm then helps to move the sperm through the uterus and fallopian tubes.